-This approach should accurately capture time-variable thinning/thickening due to local velocity divergence experienced along each path, rather than sampling velocity divergence from single, fixed velocity grid.
-We also sampled time-variable SMB grids at each time step, but the spatiotemporal variability for the monthly 27-km products is limited along the ~8 km particle paths, and we used a time-averaged estimate for \dot{a} extracted at the particle path midpoint.
-Finally, we substituted the cumulative particle Dh/Dt and local $h(\nabla \cdot \mathbf{u})$ into Equation 10, which provides an integrated basal melt rate estimate for a single pixel across a single pair of DEMs.
+This approach should accurately capture time-variable thinning or thickening due to local velocity divergence experienced along each path, rather than sampling velocity divergence from single, fixed velocity grid.
+We also sampled time-variable SMB grids at each time step, but the spatiotemporal variability for the monthly 27 km products is limited along the ~ 8 km particle paths, and we used a time-averaged estimate for \dot{a} extracted at the particle path midpoint.
+Finally, we substituted the cumulative particle Dh/Dt and local $h(\nabla \cdot \boldsymbol{u})$ into Eq.
+(10), which provides an integrated basal melt-rate estimate for a single pixel across a single pair of DEMs.

-405 3.5 Basal melt rate path distribution
+3.5 Basal melt-rate path distribution

 We consider two end members for the spatiotemporal distribution of ice shelf basal melt rates.
-End member #1 assumes a fixed, 3D "melt rate field" in the ocean cavity beneath the PIG ice shelf that varies spatially but not temporally, so that features with variable draft (i.e., keels and channels) melt at different rates as they advect through this field.
-End member #2 assumes that melt rate spatial variability is highly correlated with local ice shelf thickness gradients (and associated basal slope), so that
+End member no. 1 assumes a fixed, 3-D "melt-rate field" in the ocean cavity beneath the PIG ice shelf that varies spatially but not temporally so that features with variable draft (i.e., keels and channels) melt at different rates as they advect through this field.